Feeling stuck with your life or homemaking this year? Make a change to your life in the new year with one effective strategy.

 Every January 1st, I make resolutions – and goals – for the year.
 But left only as resolutions, they usually fizzle out by February 1st.

-Now that 2017 is ending, I can think back to the resolutions I made on New Year’s Day and know exactly what I accomplished (purging and organizing my home – and keeping it cleaned and organized) and what I failed to do (get completely out of debt, file a huge pile of photos, seriously stick to an exercise routine, cut out sugar).
+Now that this year is wrapping up, I can think back to the resolutions I made on New Year’s Day and know exactly what I accomplished (purging and organizing my home – and keeping it cleaned and organized) and what I failed to do (get completely out of debt, file a huge pile of photos, seriously stick to an exercise routine, cut out sugar).

-I’m afraid to put my failed resolutions on a to-do list for 2018, because of my disappointment.
+I’m afraid to put my failed resolutions on a to-do list for yet another year, because of my disappointment.
 Yet ignoring them won’t make them disappear.

-As 2017 is ending and I’m faced with my successful and failed resolutions, I’m trying to figure out a good approach to 2018 so it can be my best year ever.
+As this year ends and I’m faced with my successful and failed resolutions, I’m trying to figure out a good approach to the brand-new year so it can be my best year ever.

 The key to making lasting change